 A local improvement is a project that benefits your neighbourhood more than the municipality as a whole.
 It is typically undertaken near or adjacent your property and is paid, in whole or in part, by benefitting property owners through a local improvement tax.

 A local improvement can be initiated by the City based on an infrastructure assessment and the need for repairs or replacement.
-Alternatively, it can be initiated by property owners who wish to have improvements carried out near or adjacent to their property.
+Alternatively property owners who wish to have improvements carried out near or adjacent to their property can request that the City initiate a local improvement.
 This is done formally via an Expression of Interest (EOI), where it must be proven the majority of property owners are in support before the local improvement will move forward.

 Specific procedures and timelines vary depending upon the type of local improvement.
 The City mails such details to property owners in a Local Improvement Notice.
 Once the notice is issued, residents have 30 days to petition against the local improvement.

 If no petition is submitted, the local improvement will move forward.

 If a petition is submitted, it must be signed by a majority of affected residents in order to defeat the local improvement.
 A valid petition must include the signature of all titled owners.
 The titled owner signature must be witnessed and the witness must swear an affidavit before a Commissioner for Oaths.